 Are You Intersted in Becoming a Fight CRC Ambassador?

-Applications will open April 1 and Ambassador selections will be announced by June 1.
+Applications will open April 1 (applications close May 1) and Ambassador selections will be announced by June 1.
 Terms run August through August (12 months).

 Being an Ambassador means being able to keep my husband’s story alive after he passed away from colon cancer… It is important for our children to see that we still fight for daddy even though he’s no longer here.
 We do not want anyone else to lose a mother, father or loved one to this 90% preventable disease.